zimmshane/CS100_FinalProject/README.md

 ### Navigation Diagram
 ![PrettierMaybe2 drawio](https://github.com/cs100/final-project-ftan012-szimm011-bhojo001-awang236/assets/80292594/b95a194d-4434-4114-86d0-5a8aab74a8ed)

+The above navigation diagram depicts the visual menu flow of the console program a user would see.
+Upon passing the Login menu, the Main Menu is where program's main flow of operation takes place.
+It is a much higher-level representation than that of the class diagram (UML) due to the practical user visuals of the program.
+By contrast, the UML contains all of the specifics the program would be running under the hood.

 ### Screen Layouts
 > Include the layout of each of your screens.
 The layout should describe the screen’s major components such as menus and prompts for user inputs, expected output, and buttons (if applicable).
 Explain what is on the layout, and the purpose of each menu item, button, etc. If many screens share the same layout, start by describing the general layout and then list the screens that will be using that layout and the differences between each of them.